whats-a-pj/Horiseon-Website/README.md

 Pushed to remote repo

-Updated README file one last time to summarize all my changes, as I pushed it all in one go instead of committing changes throughout the process.
+Updated README file to summarize all my changes, as I pushed it all in one go instead of committing changes throughout the process.

+Updated README to include link to static website and added screenshot of website into images file in assets and linked it to README

 </details>